centresource/preseason/README.md

 * Authlogic user factory
 * add chosen.js for active admin (possibly for everything?)
 * add active admin precompile asset list to production.rb
+* add logic to setup activeadmin for authlogic and allow choice between devise and authlogic rather than y/n for authlogic

 ## Contributing
 1. fork the repo